bbq191/dev_env/mbp/MacOS_Developer_Setup.md

 Check out this video at the timestamp provided for all of the updates: [video](https://youtu.be/2_ZbslLnshw?t=3017)

 Not adapted for everyone, tweak as you wish.

-### Keyboard modify

-I use Karabiner-Elements to change my key as i like.
-It's a very powerfull tool.
-But i only changed:

-- set capslock to escape
-- set escape to capslock

-Escape is too far for me and i need click capslock to change my inpurt method.

 ### HostName